fiinix/fiinix.github.io/_posts/2014/july/2014-07-20-the-super-heroic-weekly-update.md

 And in the end, Lucien's birthday party went awesomely---much thanks to Batman keeping everyone safe, if I may say so myself---and everyone had a, hopefully, great time.

-Cake was eaten, balloons were blown up, only to be popped within the first 5 minutes, tears were shed
+Cake was eaten, balloons were blown up, only to be popped within the first 5 minutes, tears were shed, laughs were had, and no one died.

 <div>
 <figure>